nats-io/terraform-provider-jetstream/README.md

  * Key-Value Buckets
  * Key-Value Entries

+> [!WARNING]
+>
-Since version `0.2.0` this provider requires NATS Server 2.11 or newer and will fail on older versions.
+> Since version `0.2.0` this provider requires NATS Server 2.11 or newer and will fail on older versions.

 ## Installation